A Wake-up Call On Our Leaders

 We should be able to reduce consumption and increase productivity which will in turn bring about employment in my country and bring about population control.

-We should most of all pray for our country regardless our religion.
+We should most of all pray for our country regardless of our religion.

 This is not to fill up our heads with words but trigger that passion for our country in order to eradicate all our problems and make us experience a new beginning for our great country Nigeria.